SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

   and cerebral WM (+3.3), but not cerebellar WM (−0.9).**
 - **MedicalNet pretraining did not improve unimodal accuracy** over the same ResNet-10 trained from random initialisation.
-- **Cross-modal attention weights rank cerebral WM highest and hippocampus lowest**, while region-pair accuracy ranks hippocampus highest.
+- **Hippocampus gives the highest region-pair accuracy**, with multimodal input reaching 72.5%, above the full six-region baseline.
 - **The proposed model reaches 78.3% at 0.47 GFLOPs**, 4.6 points below the
   published MNA-net result on a different cohort.